pengkang12/pengkang12.github.io/_pages/cv.md

   * Analyzing the existed root cause, proposing the design documentation, and implementing the prototype

-* Oct., 2016 - March, 2017:
+* Site reliability engineering, Baidu Waimai, Inc
-  * Site reliability engineering, Beijing, Baidu Waimai, Inc
+  * Oct., 2016 - March, 2017.
+Beijing.
   * Duties included: Responsible daily management for 2000 servers, including log collection, installation and configuration for system software, and troubleshooting for hardware and software.

 Skills